juliamwangi123/django_photo_gallery/README.md

 ### Directory tree
 web
    - django-photo_gallery
-    - deploy - contains sample files used when deploying on apache server.
    - gallery- base application folder.
     * settings.py - the configuration file.
     - photos.
     - static- where the pictures you upload and their miniatures are stored.